jadc/notes/bio/2035ib/unit0/index.md

 If they are different, **explain why** they might be, and **provide reasoning behind each statement**.

 ### Evaluation
+Make some **conclusions** that can be drawn from this experiment.
+(You can start by summarizing the main things you dicused in the interpretation section.)

+**Evaluate the hypothesis.** (was it verified, falsified, or inconclusive?)

+**Evaluate the background research** you used to make the hypothesis.
+If your hypothesis was falsified, it is most likely **experimental error** or an **error in your background research**.

+List the **weaknesses** of the experiment as well as **how significant** they were. _(e.g. precision and accuracy of the measurements was a weakness, because...)_

+**Evaluate the experimental design**: The procedure, management of time, and any technological skills that were used.
+Attempt to explain the **limitations, weaknesses, and errors/possible sources of errors**.

+For each of these, also discuss how the **experiment could have changed/improved** to produce better results.
+These proposed modifications should be **realistic and clearly specified**. _(e.g. modifications to experimental techniques and/or the data range)_

+Don't just say "human error."

 ### Synthesis
+Using all the information you have collected—background information, information gained during the experiment, etc...
+**Propose a new hypothesis** or **suggest possible studies** that one might attempt to further or more appropriately investigate the question.

 ### References
+All referenced material should be listed at the end of the lab in this section.
+**APA Format** should be used.

+# TODO: APA Format

+## Summary
+TODO